-Under Cushing's leadership, Wheaton has qualified for postseason play in all 20 seasons, including an NCAA Tournament national semifinal finish in 2003, a national quarterfinal placement in 2001 and an additional six NCAA bids.
-The Lyons also captured the Eastern College Athletic Conference (ECAC) Tournament title in 1998 and NEWMAC Tournament championships seven times.
+Under Cushing's leadership, Wheaton has qualified for postseason play in all 20 seasons, including an NCAA Tournament national semifinal finish in 2003, a national quarterfinal placement in 2001 and an additional seven NCAA bids.
+The Lyons also captured the Eastern College Athletic Conference (ECAC) Tournament title in 1998 and the NEWMAC Tournament championship eight times.

 Cushing was named regional coach of the year by the National Soccer Coaches Association of America (NSCAA) in 2001, and coach of the year by the Eastern Massachusetts Soccer Coaches Association (EMSCA) in 2000, NEWMAC in 1998 and 2001, and New England Intercollegiate Soccer League (NEISL) in 1997 and 2001.
 He is the coaching director at the Crusaders United Soccer Club in Plymouth and has also coached the U17 Olympic Development team in Massachusetts.

 A former scout for Major League Soccer's (MLS) New York Red Bulls, Cushing has groomed five Wheaton players for professional competition.
 Current assistant coach James Greenslit '06 played for the reserve squad of the MLS' New England Revolution and in the United Soccer Leagues (USL).